From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

 200 years later and that’s exactly how I felt too.

-Getting to the Bastei Bridge
+Getting to the Bastei Bridge from Dresden

 The Bastei is in Saxony National Park, 40km east of Dresden and towards the Czech border.

 It is only an hour’s drive from Dresden, though the landscape is so beautiful you might want to drive slowly to take it all in.
+I hired a car in Dresden and it was a really easy drive.

 One stop along the way that I’d really recommend is Königstein Fortress.